Recap / Big Finish Doctor Who 021 Dust Breeding

 - Not So Different: Mr. Seta pulls this on Madame Salvadore.

-- Phlebotinum Overload: The Master has lost his Antony Ainley-shaped figure, explained due to a failed previous attempt of trying to harness and capture the Warp Core.
+- Phlebotinum Overload: The Master has lost his Anthony Ainley-shaped body, thanks to a failed attempt to harness and capture the Warp Core.
 As a result, he's back to being a badly disfigured Geoffrey Beevers.

 - Public Domain Artifact: Here we learn Edvard Munch was inspired to paint "The Scream" because a psychotic alien Weapon of Mass Destruction had taken residence inside his head, and the cathartic action of painting transplated it into the canvas.
 Doctor Who.
 It's never boring.